PravCoder/AI_Travel_Planner/README.md

 npm start
 ```
 Frontend runs on port 3000. http://localhost:3000/
-App.jsx is where we load in the page.jsx's stuff.
+App.tsx is where we load in the page.tsx's stuff.
 It is also where we have differnet routes/urls to different pages.

 **To run backend**:
 cd into backend & run: